 Eating together is important to us.
 Therefore, we have breakfast, lunch and afternoon snacks together.
-The children sit at small tables and are supported by the professionals in eating independently and are encouraged to have aesthetic table manners.
+Each child has his or her own fixed place at the table.
+The children are supported by the professionals in eating independently and are encouraged to have aesthetic table manners.
 A quiet and comfortable atmosphere is important to us during meals.
 Eating together not only satisfies the children, but also helps them practice social skills and gives them the opportunity to experience togetherness.
 Each meal is accompanied by rituals such as a recurring table saying.
 Meals are also a daily training ground for the children's independence and fine motor skills.